Sultan, Vampyr, Soothsayer

 Independent Publisher Book Awards 2017

 The initial idea for The Sultan, the Vampyr and the Soothsayer came after I visited Istanbul in 2012.
 One of the sultanate’s most famous hostages was Vlad Dracula, whose family played a major role in defending Christendom from the Turks, although I didn’t know that at the time.
 What fascinated me about the remains of the Topkapı Palace at Istanbul was the harem, which was a real labyrinth of courtyards and rooms.
 It struck me as a prison, which is effectively what it was, even though many historians stress the power that women had at one point in the seraglio of the Ottoman court.
+Nevertheless, it was a kind of female prison.
 And then there was the Romanian side of the story: Dracula’s family history.
+Some time later I discovered a rare book on Romanian folklore in a library when I was in France doing some research for an article on European travel.
+The book is out of print now; if that book was not the last copy in circulation, it was certainly one of the last.
+It was a documented exploration of the myth of the Romanian vampire, complete with bibliography.
+Reading it did give me the shivers at times, but the combination of Vlad Dracula and the Ottoman court was too enticing to pass up, and the rest of the story just slotted in place.

 “I absolutely could not put this book down.
 The politics of this region and time are fascinating.
 The diverse, powerful cultures, each desiring control, are intent on growing their influence.
 Each wishes to consume the other.
 The vampire aspects of the story are more about the history of vampirism and the effects of this disease on Vlad Dracul and his son.
 This is a historical fiction book with mild aspects of mysticism and supernatural”